-James N. Warnock, Ph.D., joined the University of Georgia College of Engineering in 2017 as the founding chair for the new School of Chemical, Materials and Biomedical Engineering.
-Before coming to Athens, Warnock served as a professor and associate dean for academic affairs at Mississippi State University’s Bagley College of Engineering.
-He is an active researcher in novel therapeutic strategies to treat cardiovascular disease.
-He’s also earned international attention for his work in advancing the field of engineering education.
-Warnock serves as adjunct director of training and instruction for ABET.
-In this role, he supports the planning, production and execution of the organization’s professional-development programming and directs all activities related to educational offerings and workshop-facilitator training.
-Warnock earned a bachelor’s degree in biological science from the University of Wolverhampton, United Kingdom.
-He earned a master’s in biochemical engineering and a doctorate in chemical engineering from the University of Birmingham, United Kingdom, before completing a two-year postdoctoral fellowship at the Institute for Bioengineering and Biosciences at the Georgia Institute of Technology.
+James N. Warnock is a professor and the founding chair of the School of Chemical, Materials and Biomedical Engineering at the University of Georgia, Athens, USA.
+Before coming to Athens, Dr. Warnock served as the associate dean for academic affairs at Mississippi State University’s Bagley College of Engineering.
+He earned a doctorate in chemical engineering and a master’s in biochemical engineering from the University of Birmingham, United Kingdom, before completing a two-year postdoctoral fellowship at the Institute for Bioengineering and Biosciences at the Georgia Institute of Technology.